dacaldera/CFTA_Spring2021/Course Materials/Project Sheets/Project_2_Digital_Collage.md

   //Use a for loop to draw the image grid

 ```
+# Add Code ...orange_cat
-* **Add Code ...orange_cat** - Lets look at this one in more detail.
+* Lets look at this one in more detail.
 We need a PImage, so lets go ahead and declare it at the top of the sketch `PImage orange_cat;`. then we will need to load the image within the setup function like this ``orange_cat = loadImage("orange_cat.png");` So far our sketch looks like this:
 ```
 PImage orange_cat;